OpenTimer/Parser-SPEF/README.md

   }
 }
 ```
-The parser is a `struct Spef` storing the parsed data.
-The `struct Spef` has following public member data:
+After the parse succeeds, you can access the parsed data stored in the parser.
+The parser is a `struct Spef` that has following public member data:

 | Name | Type | Description |
 | ------------- |:-------------| :--------------|